cloud security architecture

 Cloud security architecture design patterns

-- standard interface points and API models;
+• Standard interface points and API models.

-- encryption algorithms and key management;
+• Encryption algorithms and key management.

-- security event logging.
+• security event logging.

 The three dominant cloud security architecture design patterns are the federated identity pattern, the gatekeeper pattern and the valet key or token that conveys specific rights to access a resource.
 The first is a means of establishing user identity and sharing identity credentials.
 The second defines a "firewall" element that sits between user and resource and validates credentials and rights.
-The third is a token or mechanism to allow a user (or module) to access a resource or service for a specific, limited purpose.
+The third is a token or mechanism to allow a user or module to access a resource or service for a specific, limited purpose.

 Cloud security architecture planning and best practices

 The best way to plan and execute a proper cloud security architecture is to work outward from the key resources.
-This means that an organization should identify any APIs that are used to connect workflows within the cloud between applications, as well as those that connect the cloud with the data center or other clouds and databases.
+This means an organization should identify any APIs used to connect workflows within the cloud between applications, as well as those that connect the cloud with the data center or other clouds and databases.
 These define the protected assets.